-This toolkit, produced by the Leadership for Libraries Taskforce is for:
+This toolkit, produced by the Libraries Taskforce is for:

-- communities who are looking to establish community libraries
+- communities who are looking to establish community managed libraries

-The Taskforce believes that involving volunteers in supporting paid staff to run public libraries can be valuable in augmenting the services available and fostering close collaboration and engagement between public libraries and the community.
-The Taskforce does not endorse community managed libraries with no support from the local authority.
+The Taskforce believes that the involvement of volunteers in supporting paid staff in running public libraries can be valuable in augmenting services available and ensuring close collaboration and engagement between public libraries and the community.
+The Taskforce does not endorse community managed libraries with no support from the local council.

-This toolkit is currently in ‘beta’, which means this is the first version.
-During this beta phase, we will be continually testing and improving the toolkit.
-We’re looking for feedback.
-Please let us know your thoughts by using the feedback button at the bottom of the page (or any of the case study pages).
-Alternatively, please email firstname.lastname@example.org.
+We are always looking to improve our toolkits.
+Please let us know what you think by using the feedback button at the bottom of the page (or any of the case study pages).
+Alternatively please email email@example.com.